-Writing in a different language is another complementary feature in macOS that allows users to configure and switch between languages on their mac keyboard instantly.
+Writing in a different language is another complementary feature in macOS that allows users to instantly configure and switch between languages on their mac keyboard.

 In case you want the same settings to either write in a different language or add another language on the new macOS Ventura.
 Follow the given below steps to change the mac keyboard language.

 What Are New Languages Added On macOS Ventura?

 Armenian, Albanian, Bangla, Azeri, Estonian, Filipino, Burmese, Georgian, Icelandic, Lao, Latvian, Khmer, Urdu, Lithuanian, Mongolian, and Uzbek (Latin).

 macOS Ventura & Later: Navigate to the System Settings… > Keyboard > click on Edit… option next to the Input source.